greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 		4. ∂'s violation is due to the confusing way the statute is presented
 		5. Compliance would involve greater risk to ∂ or to others.
 	* A minor's violation of a statute can't itself be negligence (no negligence *per se* for minors), but it can be evidence of negligence.

+## Negligence: Breach of Duty
+### Assessing Reasonable Care via Foreseeable Risks and Costs
+* For negligence, jury has to establish:
+	1. That a duty (e.g. duty of reasonable care) exists **AND**
+	2. That the duty has been breached
+* Careless state of mind is insufficient.
+There must be conduct for negligence.
+* Jury should consider whether alternative conduct would've averted the harm.
+* Reasonableness depends on:
+	1. The risk of foreseeable harm
+	2. The practicality of preventing it.
+* Intentional acts can still be negligent (intentionally driving way too fast), so that's not a clean distinction with intentional torts.

+#### Brown v.
+Stiel
+* Stiel saved money on construction by using steel instead of concrete.
+* Stiel knew that steel construction was likely to injure three people compared to one injured by concrete construction.
+* An experienced steelworker was injured during construction
+* A deli delivery guy delivering food to the site was also injured & lost his leg.

+##### Notes
+* Workers' comp makes compensation part of the cost of doing business.

+#### Pipher v.
+Parsell
+* DE 2007, Holland

+* **Parties**
+	* π: Pipher
+	* ∂: Parsell

+* **Facts**
+	* π & ∂s were driving in ∂'s pickup truck.
+All in the front seat.
+	* All were 16-years-old.
+	* Going 55mph.
+	* Sitting like so: Parsell (driving) - Pipher - Beisel
+	* Beisel grabbed the steering wheel & the truck veered onto the shoulder.
+	* *Parsell now knew there was a dangerous person in the car.*
+	* Parsell didn't do anything about Beisel.
+	* Beisel grabbed the wheel again & the truck went down an embankment & hit a tree.
+	* π was hurt.
+	* π thought Beisel grabbed the wheel again *because* ∂s laughed it off the first time.
+	* Parsell acknowleged he could've done more to prevent Beisel from grabbing the wheel again:
+		1. Could've admonished Beisel
+		2. Could've made Beisel get in the back
+		3. Could've told Beisel he was going to make her get out

+* **Procedural History**
+	* Trial judge found no duty on Parsell's part.
+It reasonable to assume Beisel wouldn't grab the wheel again.
+		* Not negligent to kick Beisel out
+		* Not negligent to not admonish her
+	* Superior ct. found for ∂ as a matter of law
+	* π appealed

+* **Issue**
+	* Does a driver have a duty to guard against passenger's foreseeable dangerous behavior?

+* **Reasoning**
+	* Minor drivers has the same duty of care to his passengers that an adult driver would
+	* π argued that Parsell should've been on notice after the first grab & so should've exercised reasonable care to keep it from happen again.
+	* Usually when passengers' actions aren't foreseeable, there's no negligence.
+	* When the unsafe conduct is foreseeable, it's negligence to not prevent it (breach of duty to passengers & public).
+	* The first grab was enough to establish the duty to prevent a second one.

+* **Holding**
+	* Judgment as a matter of law reversed.
+Facts should've been presented to the jury.
+Remanded.

+* **Rule**
+	* Yes.
+When a passenger's behavior in an indication of future danger, the driver has a duty to prevent that danger.

+* **Notes**
+	* "Foreseeable" often means likely to occur in the absence of precautions.
+	* Similarly "unforeseeable" usually means that a reasonable person wouldn't have taken precaution to prevent